Tuning the conductance topology in solids: Methods

-The time evolution of the number of carriers, $n$, under sweeping voltage, $V=V_0 \cos(\omega t)$, can now be obtained in the relaxation time approximation by solving, $dn/dt=g(V)-n/\tau$, with $\tau$ representing the nonequilibrium carrier life time.
-The current flowing through the system is given by $I=\left(G_{0}+\gamma \, n\right) V$, where $G_0$ is the conductance of the unperturbed state~\cite{Silva2022} and $\gamma=e \mu /L_z$, proportional to the carrier mobility $\mu$ ~\cite{Paiva2022}.
+with $\tau$ representing the nonequilibrium carrier life time.
+Although this charge dynamics may affect in similar ways a wide range of transport responses, we choose for simplicity to focus in the characterization of a perturbed, Drude-like, linear response.
+In this case, by assuming a uniform voltage drop between contacts separated by a distance $L_{z}$, the current is $I=\left(G_{0}+\gamma \, n\right) V$, where $G_0$ is the conductance of the unperturbed state~\cite{Silva2022} and $\gamma=e \mu /L_z$, proportional to the carrier mobility $\mu$ ~\cite{Paiva2022}.
 In the steady regime, (large time limit) which is independent on the initial conditions, the solution is,

 with

 $p=\omega \tau$, $\chi=\gamma \frac{i_0}{2} \frac{eV_0}{k_{B} T} \tau$, that condense both intrinsic and extrinsic parameters, while

 where $\nu=\eta \frac{eV_0}{k_B T}$ quantifies a relative amplitude efficiency.
 Notice that modes up to third order become relevant.
 Although extending this procedure to higher modes, by considering higher order terms in the expansion of the generation rate in Eq.~\ref{genrate}, is straightforward, the current approximation will already provide a very general picture to describe the conductance tuning with symmetry and external driving parameters.